rajeshrinet/pyross/README.md

 The libraries are named after [Sir Ronald Ross](https://en.wikipedia.org/wiki/Ronald_Ross), doctor, mathematician and poet.
 In 1898 he made "the great discovery" in his laboratory in Calcutta "that malaria is conveyed by the bite of a mosquito".
 He won the Nobel Prize in 1902 and laid the foundations of the mathematical modelling of infectious diseases.

 The authors are part of [The Rapid Assistance in Modelling the Pandemic (RAMP)](https://royalsociety.org/news/2020/03/urgent-call-epidemic-modelling/) taskforce at the **University of Cambridge**.
-In alphabetical order, [we](https://github.com/rajeshrinet/pyross/graphs/contributors) are:
+In alphabetical order, we are:
 [Ronojoy Adhikari](https://github.com/ronojoy),
 [Austen Bolitho](https://github.com/TakodaS),
+Fernando Caballero, Michael Cates,
 [Jakub Dolezal](https://github.com/JakubJDolezal),
 [Tim Ekeh](https://github.com/tekeh),
+Jules Guioth, Robert Jack,
 [Julian Kappler](https://github.com/juliankappler),
 [Lukas Kikuchi](https://github.com/lukastk),
 [Irene Li](https://github.com/Irene-Li),
+Joseph Peterson,
 [Patrick Pietzonka](https://github.com/ppietzonka),
 [Benjamin Remez](https://github.com/BenjaminRemez),
 [Paul Rohrbach](https://github.com/prohrbach),